LZeroAnalytics/thornode/docs/concepts/math.md

 `Y = outputBalance`, `y = outputAmount`

-The swap formula can be reversed to specify what needs to be deposited to get a certain output.&#x20;
+The swap formula can be reversed to specify what needs to be deposited to get a certain output.

 ```javascript
 export const getSwapInput = (toRune: boolean, pool: PoolData, outputAmount: BaseAmount): BaseAmount => {